graphqlize/graphqlize.github.io/docs/graphqlize/intro.md

 ## What is GraphQLize?

 GraphQLize is a JVM library for developing GraphQL API from your existing PostgreSQL and MySQL databases.
-It aims to simplify the effort required to expose GraphQL APIs over relational databases with a developer-centric approach.
+It aims to simplify the effort required to expose GraphQL APIs over relational databases.

 It is written in Clojure with Java interoperability.

 ## Getting Started